Seb-geospatial/BlenderMapDEM/README.md

 Parameters:
 - `geotiff_dir: str` **Requires string**
-    - The path to the input DEM .geotiff file including file extension
+    - The path to the input DEM .geotiff file including file extension.
     - Depending on the directory this function is being called in, you can use the relative path prefix `./` like this: `./DEM_here.tif` to select the DEM file in the directory it is called in.
         - Example: `'absolute/path/to/DEM.tif'` or `./relative_path_to_DEM.tif`
 - `histogram: bool` **Requires boolean and defaults to true**